Legal career of Hillary Clinton: Rose Law Firm

 In November 1976, after Bill Clinton was elected Arkansas attorney general, and the couple moved to the state capital of Little Rock.
 In February 1977, Rodham joined the venerable Rose Law Firm, a bastion of Arkansan political and economic influence.
-Clinton was the first first lady Arkansas to be employed during their husband's governorship.
 She was the first female associate at the firm.
 She specialized in patent infringement and intellectual property law while working pro bono in child advocacy; she rarely performed litigation work in court.
 Clinton largely represented businesses, and a later Wall Street Journal review of court records indicates that the majority of the cases Clinton represented in court saw her defending large corporations.
+Clinton was the first Arkansas first lady to be employed during her husband's governorship.

 While at the firm, Rodham maintained her interest in children's law and family policy, publishing the scholarly articles "Children's Policies: Abandonment and Neglect" in 1977 and "Children's Rights: A Legal Perspective" in 1979.
 The latter continued her argument that children's legal competence depended upon their age and other circumstances and that in serious medical rights cases, judicial intervention was sometimes warranted.
 An American Bar Association chair later said, "Her articles were important, not because they were radically new but because they helped formulate something that had been inchoate."
 Historian Garry Wills would later describe her as "one of the more important scholar-activists of the last two decades".
 Conservatives said her theories would usurp traditional parental authority, would allow children to file frivolous lawsuits against their parents, and exemplified critical legal studies run amok.

 Clinton's first jury trial saw her represent a canning company in a lawsuit from a man that alleged that he had found part of a rodent in can of pork and beans which they produced.
 The canning company she represented was ordered to pay only nominal damages in the trial.

 In 1977, one of the first assignments Clinton was given at the Rose Law Firm was to assist the First Electric Cooperative in litigation to overturn a ballot measure that had increased the electric rates that businesses were billed at while decreasing the electric rates that poor individuals were charged.
 The ballot measure had been championed by Association of Community Organizations for Reform Now (ACORN).
 Clinton wrote the legal brief for the case, which argued that the measure would cause businesses to leave the state.
 The First Electric Cooperative won the case.
 Laura Meckler and Peter Nicholas of The Wall Street Journal observed in 2016 that this assignment was contrary to Clinton's pre-corporate law roots.
 Clinton's Rose Law Firm colleague Webb Hubbell later recalled the assignment, writing, "Instead of defending poor people and righting wrongs, we found ourselves squarely on the side of corporate greed against the little people."

 A 2016 New York Times article by Amy Chozick recounted that as, "one of only a handful of women litigating cases in [Arkansas]," Clinton, "carefully calibrated her appearance and approach."